bmhatfield/riemann-sumd/README.md

 **ttl** - The frequency that you'd like to run your event
 *tags* - A single item string or a list of tags to apply to this service
 **type** - This maps internally to a class for running the task.
 Valid values are 'nagios', 'python', 'cloudkick'
+*host* - What host is this event for

 Internally, the scheduler calculates the task's skew, and schedules the next event of this task to run at now + offset - skew.
 When that deadline is near, the scheduler returns the task, which is started in a subprocess and added to a queue to be examined later.
 A pool of worker threads pull the next already-running task off the queue, join it, wait for it to complete, and send the results to Riemann.